 The air horn(s), if equipped, is activated by pulling down on the cord that is located above the driver near the overhead console.

 Fresh Air Vent

 An air vent is provided to circulate outside air to the cab interior.
-Move the vent lever to the left or right to open the vent.
-Move the lever to the left to close the vent.
+Move the vent wheel up to open the vent.
+Move the wheel to the bottom to close the vent.